vahidAK/PatMat/README.md

                         different dmr list, black list, include/exclude
                         indels, and include/exclude supp reads.
   --hapratio HAPRATIO, -hr HAPRATIO
                         0-1 .
-Minimmum ratio of variants a read must have from a haplotype to assign it to that haplotype.
+Minimum ratio of variants a read must have from a haplotype to assign it to that haplotype.
 Default is 0.75.
 Note that if you also provide WhatsHap phased vcf file this option will be also used to correct